 Charles August (C.A.)
 Lindbergh

 His father, August Lindbergh, had been a member of the Swedish parliament who emigrated to the United States when C.A. was about a year old after being charged with illegal banking activities.
 It was at that time that his name was changed to Charles August Lindbergh.
-The family settled in Melrose, Minn.
+The family settled in Melrose, Minnesota.

-Following his graduation from University of Michigan Law School in 1883, C.A. established a practice in Little Falls, Minn., and quickly became one of the town's leading citizens, serving as county attorney in 1890.
+Following his graduation from University of Michigan Law School in 1883, C.A. established a practice in Little Falls, Minnesota, and quickly became one of the town's leading citizens, serving as county attorney in 1890.

 In the fall of 1900, C.A. met Evangeline Lodge Land and the two were married in March 1901.
 The newlyweds settled in a new house along the Mississippi River southwest of Little Falls.
-On Feb.
-4, 1902, Evangeline gave birth to their only child, a son they named Charles Augustus Lindbergh.
+On February 4, 1902, Evangeline gave birth to their only child, a son they named Charles Augustus Lindbergh.

 At the outset of World War I, C.A. favored neutrality, and he soon became an ardent antiwar spokesman.
 Once the United States joined the war, Lindbergh supported the effort, but his reputation had been set.
-In 1916, C.A. lost a bid for the U.S. Senate.
+In 1916, C.A. lost a bid for the US Senate.
 Then in 1918, he lost a bid for governor in a very contentious race.
 Following his political bids, C.A. continued to speak out against the war, writing Why Is Your Country At War, a book that prompted the federal government to define his work as "seditious" and call for its destruction.